-This single compact system provides a powerful combined alarm that detects both Carbon Monoxide (CO) and explosive gases Propane (LPG) and Methane (Natural Gas).
+The CO/LP gas detector is a single compact system that provides a powerful combined alarm that detects both Carbon Monoxide (CO) and explosive gases, such as Propane (LPG) and Methane (Natural Gas).
 This detector uses the latest microprocessor technology combined with two electronic self-cleaning sensors that operate independently of each other.
 The combined unit can detect both CO and explosive gases simultaneously.

-Carbon monoxide (CO) is a colorless, odorless, tasteless gas which, when breathed, bonds to the hemoglobin in the red blood cells and, thus, drastically reduces or blocks the transfer of oxygen from the lungs to the rest of the body.
+Carbon monoxide (CO) is a colorless, odorless, tasteless gas, which, when breathed, bonds to the hemoglobin in the red blood cells and, thus, drastically reduces or blocks the transfer of oxygen from the lungs to the rest of the body.